brandur/sorg/content/fragments-drafts/mongo-d.md

 November 2012 its client libraries set `WriteConcern` to `1` by default, which tells them to only acknowledge the write after it's been confirmed to have propagated to a replica set's primary.
-Full durability is possible by setting the `j` option, although the data store's design around sync intervals continues to make its use not performant.
+Real durability is possible by setting the `j` option, although the data store's design around sync intervals continues to make its use not performant.